curlie-may/analytics_accelerator/README.md

 <img src="images/GHopper_logo.jpg" alt="GHopper_logo" width="300"/>

-###  Executive Summary............
+###  Executive Summary
 GHopper is a U.S. based, e-commerce company with a global customer base that sells a wide range of consumer electronics.
+Analysis of customer data from 2019 to 2022 reflects a company that has strong sales but
 --Sales from 2018 to 2022 show a spike an impact  forward company that continues to improve customer satisfaction by tracking customer metrics such as refund rates, loyalty program response and fulfillment times.

 ###  This analysis aims to address the following: